yafei-ou/CRESSim-MPM/README.md

 ### Core

-* CUDA Toolkit (tested on version 12.6).
-Any recent version (version 12 or even older versions) should also work.
+* CUDA Toolkit (tested on version 12.6 and 13.0).
+Any recent version (version 12/13 or even older versions) should generally work.
 * CMake (>=3.18)

 ### Optional